 Consider a brief passage from “The Skaters,” first cast into a conventional lyric voice:

-Sleepless, I dream of my father’s farm
+Sleepless, I dream of my father’s farm& now deformed into a disjunctive mode:

 and of the pigs in their cages at dawn.